UNDERGRADUATE COURSES - AIMS & OBJECTIVES

 - Develop the ability to tackle unforeseen technical and management demands and to apply new technologies in novel situations with confidence and competence;

-- Develop their full potential as innovators and future leaders in industry.
+- Develop their full potential as innovators and future leaders in industry, the professions, public service, academic teaching and research.

-At the end of MET courses undergraduates should:
+At the end of the courses leading to Part II of the Engineering Tripos undergraduates should:

-- by means of lecture courses, associated course requirements, examples papers and appropriate reading have gained an understanding in depth of manufacturing technology and management;
+- by means of lecture courses, associated course requirements, examples papers and appropriate reading have gained an understanding in depth of engineering science in specialised areas;

 - by means of team projects have developed cooperative, management and communication skills as well as practical professional knowledge;

-- by means of a major project in marketing, design, manufacture and business have developed creativity, innovation and a capacity for independent learning and enquiry and an awareness of the business context of engineering and manufacture;
+- by means of a major project in either design or research have developed creativity, innovation and a capacity for independent learning and enquiry.

 Progress is measured and promulgated by the same means as for Part I of the Engineering Tripos.